liupfskygre/metagenomics-workshop-1/source/functional-annotation/prokka.rst

 ==================
 PROKKA annotation pipeline
 ==================
-Now that you have assembled the data into contigs next natural step to do is annotation of the data, i.e. finding the genes and doing functional annotation of those.
-For gene finding a range of programs are available (Metagene Annotator, MetaGeneMark, Orphelia, FragGeneScan), here we will use Prodigal which is very fast and has recently been enhanced for metagenomics.
+Now that you have assembled the data into contigs the next natural step to do is annotation of the data, i.e. finding the genes and doing functional annotation of those.
+A range of programs are available for these tasks but here we will use PROKKA

+which is very fast and has recently been enhanced for metagenomics.
 We will use the -p flag which instructs Prodigal to use the algorithm suitable for metagenomic data.
 We will use a dataset consisting of 11 samples from a time